 A. We can't give you an ordinary ballot paper here at the polling station.
-However, you don't need to post your postal vote in order to vote: you can deliver your postal vote by hand to your polling station (or any other polling station within the voting area) or you can get someone else to do this for you.
+However, you don't need to post your postal vote in order to vote: you can deliver your postal vote by hand to your polling station or any polling station in the constituency or you can get someone else to do this for you.
 Polling stations close at 10pm.
 Alternatively, you can take your postal vote to the elections office at the local council.